apache/sedona/docs/api/sql/Function.md

 ```
 ## ST_NDims

 Introduction: Returns the coordinate dimension of the geometry.
-It supports 2 - (x,y) , 3 - (x,y,z).
-Currently the geometry serializer in sedona-sql does not support M dimension, 4D geometries with ZM coordinates will have their M coordinates dropped and became 3D geometries.
-We're working on a new geometry serializer to resolve this issue.

 Format: `ST_NDims(geom: geometry)`